CompositeFlows/documentation-assembler-vsix/README.md

 ### Compiling to docs
-On publish the Docs Assembler will read the selected maps, recursively assemble all their referenced maps, markdown files, and recursively expand all the variables; validate it all, and compile it into markdown or HTML files into the publish folder in your repo.
+On publish the Docs Assembler will read the selected maps, recursively validate and assemble all their referenced maps, markdown files, expand all the variables, copy over referenced assets, and compile it into markdown or HTML files into the publish folder in your repo.

 ![Docs Assembler publish gif](./assets/DocsAssemblerPublish.gif)